 The equipment list has been designed to keep you safe.
-Runners who do not have the full kit or who have dumped it, even temporarily, whilst competing may be disqualified.
+Runners who do not have the full kit will not be allowed to start the race.
+Runners who are not carrying the full kit or who have dumped it, even temporarily, whilst competing may be disqualified.

-Runner's Kit
+Runner's kit list